fraley/rota/howto/welcome.md

 and we tend to get dressed upstairs.

 # <a id="poc"/>Points Of Contact (POC)
-A welcome email will be sent to you with these people cc'd:
+A welcome email containing [a link to this document](https://github.com/fraley/rota/blob/master/howto/welcome.md) was sent to you with these people cc'd:
 * Daniel Garaycochea runs Saturday Night Pickup (roster, treasurer, goalies)
 * Eric Strasilla runs Vallco Tues/Fri morning pickup
 * Paul Fraley manages roster for Tues/Fri